Blog

 Perhaps, it is not too late to fight for your rights and file a claim!

-How many years after your delay can you claim flight compensation?
+So, the question is up to, how many years after your flight delay can you claim flight compensation?

 The European Union

-For flights departing from the European Union or flights arriving to the EU and operated by a European air carrier you can claim compensation citing EU Regulation 261/2004.
+For flights departing from the European Union or flights arriving to the EU and operated by a European air carrier, you can claim compensation, citing EU Regulation 261/2004.
 This means that you may be eligible for up to EUR 600 unless extraordinary circumstances apply.
-The time limits for initiating court actions vary between 1 to 10 years after the flight disruption depending on the EU member state.
+The time limits for initiating court actions vary between 1 and 10 years after the flight disruption, depending on the EU member state.

-Yet if you’ve experienced a flight delay exceeding 3 hours at arrival, you may have a valid claim unless there were extraordinary circumstances (say inclement weather or hidden mechanical issues).
-Airlines are only liable if the reason for the delay lies within their control (which actually includes cases of technical faults).
+Yet if you’ve experienced a flight delay exceeding 3 hours at arrival, you may have a valid claim unless there were extraordinary circumstances, e.g. bad weather.
+Airlines are only liable if the reason for the delay lies within their control (which actually includes cases of technical issues).

 Non-EU International flights